Khralis/fivem-traffic-cmd/README.md

 # fivem-traffic-cmd
+A Command for toggling traffic and peds on FiveM-FX servers.

+Syntax
+/traffic <on | off>

+/peds <on | off>

-A Command for toggling traffic on FiveM-FX servers.
-Syntax "/traffic &lt;on | off>".
-Invalid syntax will display an error and renable traffic
+Invalid syntax will display an error and renable traffic / peds.

 TODO: